 Our work has broader implications for the literature on causal inference and unstructured objects in general.
 For example, scholars have developed methods that adjust for texts as confounders, but all of these methods estimate a low-dimensional representation of confounding information from texts \citep{veitch_adapting_2020, roberts_adjusting_2020, klaassen_doublemldeep_2024, mozer_matching_2020, mozer_leveraging_2024}.
 Although our paper focuses on the use of texts as treatments rather than confounders, the proposed use of GenAI should be beneficial for these other cases where existing estimation methods are likely to suffer from estimation error \citep{keith_text_2020}.
 Similarly, the GPI can also be applied to causal inference problems with images and even videos.
 For example, \cite{jerzak_integrating_2023, jerzak_image-based_2023} have considered the use of causal inference with images in an observational setting.
 Given the availability of deep generative models for images, it would be of interest to use GenAI for improved causal inference with images \citep[e.g.,][]{ ramesh_zero-shot_2021, rombach_high-resolution_2022}.

-Our work contributes to the literature on causal representation learning.
+Our work also contributes to the literature on representation learning.
 Since unstructured objects such as texts are high-dimensional, learning a low-dimensional representation is crucial \citep[e.g.,][]{shi_adapting_2019, wang_desiderata_2022}.
 Some propose learning a low-dimensional representation that predicts both treatment and outcome \citep[e.g.,][]{veitch_adapting_2020, gui_causal_2023}.
 Although we also use a low-dimensional representation to adjust for confounding features, the GPI disentangles confounding features from treatment features without violating the overlap assumption.
-In addition, the GPI focuses on estimating causal effects rather than discovering of causal structure, which is another important goal of causal represetation learning \citep{Scholkopf2021TowardCausal}.
+In addition, the GPI focuses on estimating causal effects rather than discovering of causal structure, which is an important goal of representation learning \citep{Scholkopf2021TowardCausal}.

 Finally, the GPI differs from that of \cite{wang:blei:19} though both use the estimated ``deconfounder'' for confounding adjustment. \citeauthor{wang:blei:19} adjust the {\it unobserved} confounding by estimating the deconfounder as a function of treatments \citep{imai:jian:19}.
 In contrast, the GPI learns a representation of {\it observed} confounding by estimating the deconfounder as a function of generative model's internal representation of treatment objects.
 In this setting, we formally establish the nonparametric identification of the average treatment effect.